|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 The Roanoke, Illinois F4 - July 13, 2004 - Roanoke ranks, in my opinion, up there with the Hesston, Kansas F5 of March 13, 1990 in terms of its appearance - about as menacing-looking a tornado as you're going to see.
 This event was part of an extreme-instability northwest flow supercell setup, not uncommon in the Midwest during the summer months.
 From a observing standpoint, a successful forecast/intercept would have been difficult, but a 'lifetime intercept' if you pulled it off.

-The Albion, Illinois F4 - June 2, 1990 - Video of the Albion tornado is one of the classics in the genre, a staple in 1990s-era tv documentaries that many storm observers are familiar with.
+The Albion, Illinois F4 - June 2, 1990 - Video of the Albion tornado is one of the classics in the genre, a staple in 1990s-era tv documentaries that many storm photographers are familiar with.
 The tornado was part of a larger late-spring regional outbreak occuring that day.
 The video (on Youtube here) shows horizontal vortex behavior simiar to that seen recently with the Cullman, Alabama tornado on April 27, 2011.
 Albion is just north of I-64 near the Indiana border, about 90 minutes east of St. Louis.

 The May 9, 1995 Illinois/Iowa tornado outbreak - Part of an active mid-May of tornado outbreaks across the lower Midwest and South.
 A classic video of tornadoes in Elkhart, Illinois from this day is available on Youtube, which shows tornadoes occuring along I-55 about 2 hours north of St. Louis.